 At the very bottom of the index for the seventh year in a row, Somalia scores 10 points, followed by South Sudan (13) to round out the lowest scores in the region.

 Many low-performing countries have several factors in common, including few political rights, limited press freedoms, and a weak rule of law.
-In these countries, laws often go unenforced and institutions are poorly resourced with little ability to handle corruption complaints.
+In these countries, laws often need to be enforced, and institutions need to be better resourced with more ability to handle corruption complaints.
 In addition, internal conflict and unstable governance structures contribute to high rates of corruption.

 However, the African government must wake up and start reforming weak institutions such as the police forces and give the people freedom of speech and association without fear of consequences.
-Also, media houses should be given access to the independence of operation without any interference from the government.
+Also, media houses should be given access to the operation’s independence without government interference.